yuliyahilevich/covid_vaccination_sentiment/README.md

-# Tweeter altitude to vaccination
+# Twitter attitude to vaccination

 That project is my very first project after finishing the DS Bootcamp with _AllWomen_.